blockscout/docs/setup/deployment/rollup-deployment.md

 #### `INDEXER_OPTIMISM_L1_OUTPUT_ORACLE_CONTRACT`

 This contract's address can be found in chain's online docs.
 If there are no docs available, contact the chain for this information.
-This address is not needed (and can be ommitted) for OP chains that started with the [FaultProofs upgrade](https://docs.optimism.io/stack/protocol/fault-proofs/explainer) activated from the genesis block.
+This address is not needed (and can be omitted) for OP chains that started with the [FaultProofs upgrade](https://docs.optimism.io/stack/protocol/fault-proofs/explainer) activated from the genesis block.